rahulkadukar/notes/README.md

 decided to use latex instead of markdown for writing the notes.
 There is a tex file in the repository called notes.tex and this can be used to produce a file in any format using something like **pandoc**

+After doing more research I have found that you can use MathML in the Markdown directly and this can then be converted into any format including HTML that renders the equations perfectly.